 Five Ways to Use the Book for Teaching and Self Study

-1) Stand-alone Engineering Writing Classes: A Global, Project-Based Approach
+1) Stand-alone Engineering Writing Classes: a Project-Based Approach

-I use Part II - Sentence Optimization and Part III - Document Algorithms as the principal texts for my engineering writing & professionalism classes at UC Davis.
-During our 10-week academic quarters, students read all chapters in those sections, and write short-form versions of all five essential documents covered in Part III.
-I also assign a series of graded editing exercises and quizzes tied to Part II's lessons in sentence optimization.
+I have achieved excellent results using Part II - Sentence Optimization and Part III - Document Algorithms as the principal texts for engineering writing & professionalism classes at UC Davis.
+During 10-week academic quarters, students read all chapters in these sections, and write short-form versions of all five essential documents covered in Part III.
+I have also found it useful to assign a series of graded editing exercises and quizzes tied to Part II's lessons in sentence optimization.

 Integrating Just-In-Time learning into engineering coursework

-Individual chapters from the Document Algorithms section work well for just-in-time education modules integrated into engineering classes that require reports.
+Individual chapters from the Document Algorithms section work well for just-in-time education modules integrated into engineering design, process, and lab classes requiring reports and documentation assignments.
 For instance, capstone design classes typically require students to write proposals, project status memos, and final project reports--which are covered in Chapters 15, 16, 17, and 20.

-My colleagues and I at UC Davis have also found that the Sentence Optimization chapters work well as a quality-control standard for graduate student T.A.s grading undergrad students' lab reports.
+My colleagues and I at UC Davis have also found that the Part II - Sentence Optimization chapters work well as a quality-control standard for graduate student T.A.s grading undergrad students' lab reports.
 Part II presents 20 common sentence-level errors for engineering writers to avoid.
-These chapters are available as free downloads for students, T.A.s, and faculty at universities with subscriptions to the SpringerLink digital library.
 Having both T.A.s and students use the same style guide as a reference creates common ground for learning and assessment.

 The sentence optimization lessons give students an edge to write better, and help T.A.s grade student writing more consistently and objectively.
-Grading also takes less time and involves less guesswork, allowing T.A.s and professors to focus on engineering excellence, not engineering writing confusion.
+Grading involves less guesswork and often takes less time, allowing T.A.s and professors to focus on engineering excellence.

 3) Professional Development for Engineers in Industry